abhishekthakur7/jarvis/system_design_system_prompt.md

                     * 1. Check if inventory is available for the requested products by querying the inventory service.
                     * 2. If yes, then create a new order by creating and publishing an event to Kafka `order` topic which is consumed by Order Service.
 We're using async approach here because we want to decouple the order service from the checkout service.
                     * 3. If no, then return an error.
-            *   **Database Choice:** (e.g., Postgresql, Cassandra, MongoDB).
+            *   **Database Choice:** (e.g., Select based on the functional and NON-functional requirement for this service).
                 * Why (with respect to functionality of the service)?
-                    - user profiles require strong consistency because we want to make sure that the user profile is always up-to-date.
+                    * user profile should always be strongly consistent
-                    - product catalog requires high write throughput because new products are added frequently.
+                    * product catalog requires high write throughput for new millions of products
+				* Trade off (with close alternatives):
+					* Cassandra could be used but -- requires strong consistency and complex queries with JOINs and aggregation
                 * **CRITICAL**: do not try to fit in same db across all services if there're better alternative available for example use Elastic search for Search related services.
 Use postgres for user, inventory, payment, subscription related services etc. For large writes and high availability choose Cassandra.
 Basically choose database based on the usecase of the service.
             *   **Caching Strategy:** (e.g., Redis with cache-aside pattern).
                 **What to cache?** (e.g., Frequently queried product search results, User profiles).